Maersk Drilling sees signs of recovery as orders rebound

-OSLO (Reuters) - Offshore drilling rig contractor Maersk Drilling said on Thursday it saw some signs of market recovery as it reported that orders in the first quarter were at the highest level in more than three years.
+Offshore drilling rig contractor Maersk Drilling (DRLCO.CO) said on Thursday it saw some signs of market recovery as it reported that orders in the first quarter were at the highest level in more than three years.

 Maersk Drilling's shares, which have risen 40% this year, rose 2% on Thursday.